maiertech/website/src/routes/posts/improve-seo-for-your-next-js-site-by-adding-canonical-urls/index.md

 to be the canonical (or original) version.
 A search engine will rank the canonical version higher than duplicates.
 If a search engine thinks that your original content is a duplicate, you have a problem.
-You can run into this issue when you syndicate content to other websites with the goal of increasing visibility in search results for your own website.
-If you do not configure canonical URLs correctly, there is a chance that you achieve the exact opposite, i.e. you lower the visbility of your own website in search results.
+You can run into this issue when you syndicate content to other websites intending to increase visibility in search results for your website.
+If you do not configure canonical URLs correctly, there is a chance that you achieve the exact opposite, i.e. you lower the visibility of your website in search results.

 ## What is a canonical URL?